matrixs/SmartTableView/README.md

 ## License

-Pop is released under a MIT License.
+SmartTableView is released under a MIT License.
 See LICENSE file for details.